weigert/TinyEngine/README.md

 Check the [TinyEngine Wiki](https://github.com/weigert/TinyEngine/wiki) for more information on how to construct a basic program.
 Read the example programs to see how the utility classes are combined to create interactive 2D and 3D programs using OpenGL in very little code.

 ### Compiling and Linking
+As of 2021, TinyEngine is built as a statically linked library for easier inclusion in your project.
+This has a number of benefits:
+- TinyEngine does not need to be copied into your project directory
+- Easier continuous maintenance and updating
+- Faster compilation times

+The installation process occurs in the makefile:

+		sudo make setup     #Copy Core Header Files to Install Location sudo make helpers   #Copy Helper Headers
+		sudo make install   #Compile TinyEngine and Copy to Install Location sudo make all       #All of the above!
+Run this for easy install.

+The default install locations are `/usr/local/lib` for the compiled library and `/usr/local/include` for the header files.

+Check the (brief!) makefile for options (e.g. install location, compiler flags).

+Note that the installation has only been tested on GNU/Linux and install locations might need tuning for your system.

+#### Building a Project
+Building a project by default only requires inclusion of the TinyEngine header

+		#inlude <TinyEngine/TinyEngine>

+and optionally any helper namespace headers, e.g.

+		//...
+		#include <TinyEngine/object>
+		#include <TinyEngine/image>
+		//...

+TinyEngine standalone is linked using:

+		-lTinyEngine

+but also requires linking of all additional dependencies!
 See the example programs to see exactly how to link the program (makefile).
+Note that all makesfiles are identical!

-Compiled using g++ on Ubuntu 18 LTS.
+Compiled using g++ on Ubuntu 18/20 LTS.

 ### Dependencies
 (+ how to install on debian based systems)